awsdocs/aws-doc-sdk-examples/javav2/example_code/cloudwatch/Readme.md

 ## Overview
 This README discusses how to run and test the AWS SDK for Java (v2) examples for Amazon CloudWatch.

-CloudWatch enables you to monitor your complete stack (applications, infrastructure, network, and services) and use alarms, logs, and events data to take automated actions.
+Amazon CloudWatch enables you to monitor your complete stack (applications, infrastructure, network, and services) and use alarms, logs, and events data to take automated actions.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.
 See [AWS Pricing](https://aws.amazon.com/pricing/).